vknowable/validator-resources/monitoring_cosmos.md

 ### Who gets alerted and how?
 - How can the alertee get additional help if they need it?
 - How should the alertee document an event?

+### Agoric policy
+**Note:** This policy is actively being developed on the testnet, and has not yet been implemented on mainnet.

+Objectives:
+1. Jail prevention
+We must prevent our validator from being jailed, which happens due to excessive downtime.

+2. Rank sustainability
+We must ensure that our validator stays above Rank 101 by stake

+### Cosmos Hub policy
+Since we are currently inactive, setting our policy is lower priority and is TBD (to be determined).

 ### How can we improve/expand our monitoring?
 - What else are we missing?